eprbell/rp2/docs/user_faq.md

 ### How to Handle Hard Forks?
 Use an IN transaction and mark the transaction type as HARDFORK.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

+### How to Handle Miscellaneous Crypto Income?
+Miscellaneous income covers gains from reward programs like Coinbase Earn, etc. Use an IN transaction and mark the transaction type as INCOME.
+RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
+Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Crypto Interest?
 Use an IN transaction and mark the transaction type as INTEREST.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.